19 June, 2019

 If you work in an international team, try to find out something about the country where your colleagues come from

 Use this knowledge to reduce the amount of misunderstanding and speed up communication in your Quality Assurance team.
 This approach will allow you to fruitfully cooperate with every person you meet in the project, improve communication skills in the team and have a positive impact on the atmosphere in general.

 What does this software actually do?

-In order to fulfil your QA Specialist duties, you need to get to know the project like the back of your hand (Capitan Obvious saves the day again!).
+In order to fulfil your QA tester duties, you need to get to know the project like the back of your hand (Capitan Obvious saves the day again!).
 What information you’re gonna need?
 Let’s make a checklist:

 - The type of developed product

 Whether it’s a web, desktop, mobile or maybe all-in-one application, it’ll determine all your further questions.
 For example, with the web application, you’ll want to know what browsers will be supported, and with the mobile solution, you’ll probably wanna know if it’s a hybrid or a native solution.